mediaslave/phrails-twitter/README.markdown

+# Introduction

+This is a plugin that allows you to use phrails to authenticate with twitter.

+# Setup

-There are a couple of items to set up
+There are a couple of items to set up.

-Controller setup:
+### Controller

 class ApplicationController extends Controller
 {